alexasheldon/cs4701-ai-proj/README.md

 - **record_video** (not a global variable): boolean indicating whether you'd like to record and save a video of the live camera feed.
 You can find it at the bottom of the code.

 ## Acknowledgments
-- Makes use of `Mediapipe` (tracking hand landmarks) and `opencv` (capturing video)
+- Makes use of `MediaPipe` (tracking hand landmarks) and `opencv` (capturing video)
-- This project was developed with teaching/assistance from Copilot.
+- This project was developed with teaching/assistance from Copilot and Chat-GPT.

 ---